-We will work alongside clinically led professional networks to implement the recommendations of two bundles of care - Asthma and Epilepsy.
+We will establish clinically led professional networks who will work together to implement the recommendations of two bundles of care - Asthma (which has been published here: Fingertips Indicators) and Epilepsy (expected June 2023).

 Over the next two years, we will increase access to psychological support for those affected by asthma and epilepsy, raise awareness of the conditions, and improve support available to children and families.